clicon/clixon-controller/test/README.md

 * push=false            Only change dont sync push (change-push.sh only)
 * sleep=<s>             Sleep <s> seconds instead of 2 (all)
 * PREFIX=sudo           Generate keys for root (device scripts only)

+### RESTCONF

+To test with fcgi restconf:

+* Configure clixon: ./configure --with-restconf=fcgi
+* In controller test/config.sh.in:
+  WITH_RESTCONF=fcgi
+  HAVE_LIBNGHTTP2=false
+* Re-configure: ./config.status

+To test with native restconf:

+* Configure clixon: ./configure
+* In controller test/config.sh.in:
+  WITH_RESTCONF=native
+  HAVE_LIBNGHTTP2=true
+* Re-configure: ./config.status